stephaniecoates/backpact/README.md

 Website: https://backpact.info

-**note:** This application used a Twilio trial subscription for sending and receiving SMS texts.
+**NOTE:** This application used a Twilio trial subscription for sending and receiving SMS texts.
 The trial subscription has since expired, and the functionality will not work as expected.
-The hosted version of this web app is for viewing purposes only and should not be relied on as an actual alert system!
+The hosted version of this web app is for viewing purposes only and should not be relied on as an actual alert system anymore!

 ![Backpact Homepage](screenshots/homepage.png "Backpact Homepage")
 ![Backpact Login](screenshots/login.png "Login Page")